*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 Water sports storage

 Water sports clothing and equipment can be a problem to store.
 Clothing is likely to be wet or at least damp and lots of water sports equipment is big and bulky.
+Hanging it all on a wall mounting rack or a free standing clothes rail is a good short or long term storage option.

 how to store a wetsuit - westsuits on surfboards